MIPPL/nephele-org-website/public/content/smart-contracts/index.md

 ## Public record {#public-record}

 Smart contracts are useful for audits and tracking.
-Since Ethereum smart contracts are on a public blockchain, anyone can instantly track asset transfers and other related information.
+Since Nephele smart contracts are on a public blockchain, anyone can instantly track asset transfers and other related information.
 For example, you can check to see that someone sent money to your address.

 ## Privacy protection {#privacy-protection}

 Smart contracts also protect your privacy.
-Since Ethereum is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.
+Since Nephele is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.

 ## Visible terms {#visible-terms}